-- 1.1 Paragraph 73 of the National Planning Policy Framework (NPPF), revised February 2019, requires local authorities to identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against their housing requirement set out in adopted strategic policies, or against their local housing need where the strategic policies are more than 5 years old (unless these strategic policies have been reviewed and found not to need updating). - 1.2 This Five Year Housing Land Supply Statement sets out the housing requirement and the supply of deliverable sites for the five year period 1 April 2019 to 31 March 2024.
-A further year of deliverable sites, up to 31 March 2025, is also shown to enable a supply for the next five years to be demonstrated until the supply is reviewed.
+- 1.1 Paragraph 74 of the National Planning Policy Framework (NPPF), revised July 2021, requires local planning authorities (LPAs) to identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against their housing requirement set out in adopted strategic policies, or against their local housing need where the strategic policies are more than 5 years old (unless these strategic policies have been reviewed and found not to need updating). - 1.2 If a LPA is unable to demonstrate a five year land supply, the presumption in favour of sustainable development will apply, as set out in paragraph 11d of the NPPF and the corresponding footnote 8.
+This is to enable the development of alternative sites to meet the policy requirement. - 1.3 This Five Year Housing Land Supply Statement sets out the housing requirement and the supply of deliverable sites for the five year period 1 April 2021 to 31 March 2026.
+A further year of deliverable sites, up to 31 March 2027, is also shown to enable a supply for the next five years to be demonstrated until the supply is reviewed.
 The Council is able to demonstrate a five year supply of deliverable sites.
 Appendix 1 contains the schedules of the specific sites which have been assessed for deliverability within the five year period.